wplib/wplib-box/README.md

 1. The **Easiest Box to Get Working Initially**,
 2. The **Fastest Box to** `vagrant up`
-3. The **Least Problematic Box in Day-to-Day Usage**; especially when re-provisioning,
+3. The **Least Problematic Box in Day-to-Day Usage**; especially when re-provisioning, which you rarely need to do with WPLib Box.

 And one more goal is that our box will support **PhpStorm+XDEBUG debugging** with the least effort required on your part.